tepi/FilteringTable/README.md

 **NOTE: The V7 version of FT requires Vaadin 7.3.0 or later, starting from FT version 0.9.11.v7.**

+**NOTE: The V7 version of FT requires Vaadin 7.6.0 or later, starting from FT version 0.9.14.v7.**

 ##Please always use the latest version of FilteringTable add-on.
 Bugfixes will only be done for the latest versions of each branch, and the Vaadin 7 version has priority.

 License